The Q/V/M Framework

 Something uncertain in the headlines.
 No new buys, but existing positions are held.

-Stocks with missing AI verdicts default to FLAG as a safety measure, ensuring nothing enters the portfolio without a clean bill of health.
+Stocks with missing AI verdicts default to FLAG as a safety measure: nothing gets a clean bill of health it hasn't earned.
+The highest-conviction names surface as AI Champions.

 Macro Regime Detection